Discipleship Ministry Team

 How to get involved:

-If you’d like to be involved in: Taste and See, a home group, prayer activities, or if you would like to join the Discipleship Team, please email us.
+Keep an eye on the notices for information about upcoming courses and initiatives to get involved in.
+If you would like to be involved in a home group, prayer activities, or if you would like to join the Discipleship Team, please email us.

 Team Leaders: